Fundamental MATLAB Classes

 You can create two-dimensional

-logical matrices using one of two storage formats:
+matrices using one of two storage formats:

 sparse.
-For matrices with mostly zero-valued elements, a sparse
+For matrices with mostly zero-valued

-matrix.
+equivalent full matrix.
 Sparse matrices invoke methods especially tailored to solve sparse

 These classes require different amounts of storage, the smallest being a

 logical value or 8-bit integer which requires only 1 byte.
-It
+It is

-were written using a precision smaller than 8 bits.
+using a precision smaller than 8 bits.